 Then they start again with another player.

-Find these St. Patrick’s Day Math Don’t Eat Pete Games here.
+Find these St. Patrick’s Don’t Eat Pete Games here.

 I hope that you have found some ideas on how to incorporate St. Patrick’s Day fun into your math block.
 It comes from doing math crafts, worksheets, and games that students absolutely love.